• Skip to primary navigation

 baked kale crackers in green bowl.

 At around 4PM every afternoon, I snack.
 I can’t help it!
 I’m an afternoon snacker, while my husband is a late-night snacker, and our kids are all day snackers (lol).
-Instead of reaching for potato chips, I grab some of these kale crackers or spinach chips for a guilt free snack!
+Instead of reaching for potato chips, I grab some of these SO DAMN CRUNCHY kale crackers or baked spinach chips with olive oil for a guilt free snack!

 They are easy to make using simple pantry staples like flour, eggs, sugar, salt, flaxseeds, and oil.
 And it is such a great way to use up an entire bunch of kale, especially when you have a lot of them growing in your garden or sitting in the refrigerator waiting to be used.